Agoraphobia a Common Phobia

 Medication

-If your hormones being out of balance is the reason for your fear responses then medication could be a solution.
-By putting your biology back into place your mind responds to situations calmly and naturally.
+If a hormonal imbalance is the reason for your fear responses, then medication could be helpful.
+By putting your biology back on track, your mind may respond to situations more calmly and naturally.

 Learning to Cope with Agoraphobia

-It may take time to treat but that doesn’t mean you can’t learn to cope with agoraphobia better.
+It may take time to treat, but that doesn’t mean you can’t learn to better cope with agoraphobia.

 Try going out with your friends on short trips near your house in lesser crowded hours and areas.
-The more pleasant encounters you have the more your fear goes away.
-While you should also have open discussions with a close friend that can help you rationalize your fear about any situation.
+The more pleasant encounters you have, the more your fear goes away.
+Also try having an open discussion with a close friend.
+It can help you rationalize your fear about any situation.

-It is also important to remember that even though you locked yourself in and away from the world, it is still open to accepting you back when you are ready.
-That when you do step out you are not alone and the situation is not completely out of your control.
+And remember: even though you locked yourself in and away from the world, it’s still open to accepting you back when you’re ready.
+When you do step out, know you are not alone, and the situation is not beyond your control.